The Parable of the Sower explained – which soil are you like?

 When Jesus spoke in parables, they were sometimes confusing and difficult to put into relatable terms.
-However, in the case of the Parable of the Sower (also known as the Parable of the Four Soils), understanding the meaning is easier!
+However, in the case of the Parable of the Sower, Jesus gave us the meaning!

-But still, how do we apply the Parable of the Four Soils to Christian life today?
+But still, how do we apply the parable to Christian life today?
 What type of soil are you?
-It’s in the self-assessment of these questions that have the opportunity to make transformative change in our lives.
+It’s in the self-assessment of these questions that we have the opportunity to make transformative changes in our lives.

 Parable of the Sower explained - Image of plants in field